Chapter 96: Moral Reasoning

 “But how could you know that was the right call?
 There’s no way to know what millions of other researchers and trainers might be able to do with something you discover… if the discoverers of pokeball tech had kept it secret, we might all still be in the dark ages!”

 “A solid point, but the counter-example is experiments for human storage.
 The risk of misusing technology is bad enough, but combined with the risk of causing new research to be banned and handed to criminal elements makes it seem obvious to me that some discoveries are better kept secret, for a while at least.”

 “How long is a while?”
 Red says, worry doing more to tone down his indignation than his conscious attempts.
-He considers just shutting down his emotions to have the conversation rationally, but knows better; once the feelings returned, they would clash all the more with whatever he thought.
+He considers just shutting down his emotions to have the conversation rationally, but knows better; without his emotions he wouldn’t care as much about the things he really cares about to investigate them properly, and once the feelings returned they would clash all the more with whatever he thought without them.

 “I honestly don’t know,” Giovanni says, and leans back in his seat, gaze distant.
 “The world has become too attached to the status quo.
 Humanity was so weary of losing lives just to reach a relatively safe stability that, upon reaching it, it has turned timid.
 Rather than risk losing what we’ve gained, we look away from the cost to keep our slow and steady growth, and tell ourselves it will inevitably lead to a better world.
 The current rate of death and suffering is not accepted because we think it is correct, but because it is safer and more convenient to us than the alternatives.”

 “For one, the way we send our children out on journeys, somewhat prepared but unguarded.
 Why do you think we do that, instead of sending an adult with each?”